mumax/3/README.md

     Your binary is now at `$GOPATH/bin/mumax3`.

     Note: each CUDA version has a maximum supported GCC version.
 If your default GCC compiler is too recent, you can use a different GCC compiler by instead running `make NVCC_CCBIN=<path_to_gcc>` where `<path_to_gcc>` is a less recent GCC.
-Check the version compatibility [here](https://stackoverflow.com/a/46380601).
+[Check the version compatibility here](https://stackoverflow.com/a/46380601).
+Alternatively, setting the `NVCC_CCBIN` environment variable achieves the same thing, allowing you to run `make` as usual.

   * ... **on Windows:**
     The `Makefile`s may experience issues with whitespaces.
 Instead, we recommend to use the `deploy/deploy_windows.ps1` script: this generates the Windows executables for the [mumax³ download page](https://mumax.github.io/download.html), but can also be used to build a single mumax³ executable for yourself by making the following adjustments: